 Back at the turn of the 20th century, however, one brave woman made history as the first person to survive a trip down the rushing waters with just a wooden barrel to protect her: Annie Edson Taylor.

-It was a phenomenal accomplishment not only for the fact that she managed to make it out alive, but that she broke through the old-fashioned image of women being the “weaker sex” that most people believed in 1901.
+It was a phenomenal accomplishment, not only for the fact that she managed to make it out alive, but that she broke through the old-fashioned image of women being the “weaker sex” that most people subscribed to in 1901.

-But you might be asking yourself: why did she bother doing it in the first place?
-Obviously, the spectacle drew plenty of attention her way, but she had more reasons for the historic stunt than most people realize.
+But you might be asking yourself: Why did she bother doing it in the first place?
+Obviously, the spectacle drew plenty of attention, but she had more reasons for the historic stunt than most people realize.

 Take a look to learn more about the first person to ever survive going over Niagara Falls in a barrel.